rowlandcoping/hopes-and-dreams/README.md

 #### Notifications / Privacy settings

 This collection will be created alongside a new user; each user will have their own collection of this type.
 It will relate to the individual user's privacy and discovery settings.
 There is scope to expand this to include advanced notification settings, but his is beyond the MVP.
-It will include they keys user_ID (ie the user it relates to), user_followed, user_blocked, dream_followed.
+It will include they keys user_ID (ie the user it relates to), user_followed, user_blocked, dream_followed, entities_liked/disliked (to prevent dupes).

 #### Dream Collection